melanchall/drywetmidi/Docs/articles/devices/Common-problems.md

 ## `StartCoroutine` can only be called from the main thread in Unity

-Sometimes you want to start Unity coroutine in a handler of the [EventReceived](xref:Melanchall.DryWetMidi.Multimedia.IInputEndpoint.EventReceived) event of [InputEndpoint](xref:Melanchall.DryWetMidi.Multimedia.InputEndpoint).
+Sometimes you want to start Unity coroutine in a handler of the [`EventReceived`](xref:Melanchall.DryWetMidi.Multimedia.IInputEndpoint.EventReceived) event of [`InputEndpoint`](xref:Melanchall.DryWetMidi.Multimedia.InputEndpoint).
 Your code can be executed on a separate thread in this case.
 It can happen because events are received by endpoint on a separate (system) thread.

 But UI related things like call of `StartCoroutine` can be executed on UI thread only.
 You can use the solution from here: https://stackoverflow.com/a/56715254.